nandokawka/Turntable-to-Sonos-Bose-Bluetooth-or-internet-radio-with-Raspberry-Pi/README.md

    approach.
 If you are new to linux and or to Raspberry Pi I would recommend to start with a debian based system like Debian or Ubuntu as the explanations are mostly very comprehensible.
-2. If you don't know how to access the your Raspberry Pi remotely the following guide might give you a good starting point [*Connect to your Raspberry Pi with ssh*](https://www.raspberrypi.com/documentation/computers/remote-access.html).
+2. If you don't know how to access the your Raspberry Pi remotely with SSH the following guide might give you a good starting point [*Connect to your Raspberry Pi with ssh*](https://www.raspberrypi.com/documentation/computers/remote-access.html).
    I would like to encourage you to research this part on your own and keep